alkemist/blog/app/posts/2014-11-04-ratpack-templates.md

   name: "Roberto Guerra"
 ---

 Rendering html templates in __Ratpack__ is very straightforward.
-We'll use the Groovy Template to render very simple templates, to complex templates with sub-templates; and templates with dynamic data.
+We'll use the built-in templating features of Ratpack's Groovy module to render very simple templates, to complex templates with sub-templates; and templates with dynamic data.

 ###Rendering A Simple Template
 As mentioned in our previous post, the root directory for a __Ratpack__ application resides under __src/main/ratpack__.
 This will generally have